BunsDev/sveltekit-web3-svelteui-demo/README.md

 ### Misc:

-- [ ] Hamburger not showing when collapse at middle break point.
+- [x] Hamburger not showing when collapse at middle break point.
 Hamburger only shows on small break point.
+- [ ] Restructure TopBar.
+Move Github link, dark mode to Sidebar on mobile.
+Merge Connect and Account into one component
 - [ ] Supported chain IDs.
 Throw error if injected chain ID is not the chain ID we want to support.
 - [ ] Persistent web3 via HTTP RPC to make certain calls, so user doesn't need to connect MM for things they shouldn't have to